Diastro/Zeek/README.md

 Python distributed web crawling / web scraper

 This the first version of my distributed web crawler.
-It isn't perfect yet but I'm sharing it because it because the end result is far better then what I expected and it can easily be adapted to your needs.
+It isn't perfect yet but I'm sharing it because the end result is far better then what I expected and it can easily be adapted to your needs.
 Feel free to improve/fork/report issues.

 I'm planning to continue working on it and probably release an updated version in the future but i'm not sure when yet.